elizabeth-poggie/Summer_Research_2020/Preliminary-research.md

 The General efficacy of internet CBT for panic is non-optimal.
 Stress management material confers short-term advantages but is not associated with any long-term improvements on panic severity and related cognitions, negative affect, general wellbeing and end-state functioning.
 [5] Although, this might have more to do with the fact that most patients relapse regardless of remote or in-person treatment with regards to panic.

 Cambridge found some examples of computerized therapy for depression and anxiety in 2018 that led to greater satisfaction with treatment long afterwards.
-[8] In 2004 there was a meta-analysis about the general efficacy of treating anxiety / depression.
+[8] As well, the general way for how the program works can be found here in addition to a bunch of papers published about the efficacy of online treatment of depression with this application [10].
+In 2004 there was a meta-analysis about the general efficacy of treating anxiety / depression.
 [11]

-McGill offers some online resources about the types of activities that are best for mediating depression and anxiety.
-These factors can be incorporated into the application [12].
+McGill offers some online resources about the types of activities that are best for mediating depression and anxiety and links you to a bunch of recommended websites and applications.
+For anxiety, Moodpath - Depression & Anxiety Test, Calm, Breathe2Relax and for depression Thought Diary Pro, Depression CBT Self-Help Guide, CBT Tools for Healthy Living, Self-help Mood Diary, T2 Mood Tracker, Gratitude Journal ~ the original!
+For depression.
+The underlying similarities between all these applications can be incorporated into mine [12].

-## General plan of action

-A plan of action for my application could be to target CBT with regards to panic in the short-term since this has the best short-term outcome (call this part 1) and then target comorbid behaviours such as depression and anxiety in the long run to prevent relapse. (part 2) SEE IF THIS IS A GOOD IDEA BY ASKING A PROFESSIONAL

-### For part 1:

-Despite the lack of user experience, FearFighter was proven clinically to reduce symptoms of anxiety, depression, and panic [9].
-With this in mind, I can try to understand what the application was doing right to generate these results and by focusing on user experience, I can mitigate the downsides

-### For part 2:

-For the Cambridge study they ran their study on the efficacy with the web application “Beating the Blues” which is an interactive CBT package and 8 therapy sessions lasting 50 minutes along with ‘homework’ projects for each session.
-The general way for how the program works can be found here in addition to a bunch of papers published about the efficacy of online treatment of depression with this application. https://www.beatingtheblues.co.uk/how-it-works/#program [10]

-### General Ideas for further Panic Specific Research

-Since most patients relapse, I can investigate the sorts of tasks patients need to deal with relapse and introduce them into later stages of the application’s usage.

 # Sources